telicent-oss/smart-caches-core/docs/security/index.md

 ### Caching for Performance

+The pool of distinct unique labels can vary widely between different customers and datasets, but we can generally inspect some degree of repetition of labels (though the degree will vary by customer and dataset).
+Even when there is large variety in labelling due to the fine-grained way in which we apply labels, at the level of individual RDF triples, the same label often applies to many triples.

-In real deployments the actual pool of distinct labels is often relatively small.
-Therefore implementations can generally make intelligent caching decisions, e.g. caching the results of parsing label byte sequences into implementation specific data structures.
+Therefore implementations can generally make intelligent caching decisions, e.g. caching the results of parsing the most commonly seen label byte sequences into implementation specific data structures.
 Over the lifetime of an application which may make hundreds of thousands/millions of access decisions this can offer significant performance benefits.

-Similarly within an `Authorizer` instance an implementation may wish to cache access decisions so frequently seen labels can be rapidly evaluated.
+Similarly within an `Authorizer` instance an implementation may wish to cache access decisions for labels that have already been seen in the context of a single request can be taken from cached decisions.
+Remember that an [`Authorizer`](#authorizer) lifecyle is scoped to a single request so implementations **MUST** ensure that decisions are not cached across requests since a users entitlements could change between requests.

 By placing such concerns onto plugin implementations we aim to allow applications to remain unaware of this concern and avoid littering each application with their own caching logic.